Speaker

 Description

 The CERN Electrical Power Converters (EPC) group operates thousands of converters, most via the Function Generator/Controller (FGC) device family.
 Its new generation, FGC4, built on an AMD Zynq UltraScale+ MPSoC, will support future EPC applications.
-Some, like POPS+, require ultra low‑latency inter‑FGC communication.
+Some, like POPS+, require low‑latency inter‑FGC communication.
 We present the FGC Private Network (FPN) protocol stack and library enabling this private, real‑time network.

 The FPN implementation is split between software and gateware.
 To ensure consistency, protocol-related definitions in C++, VHDL, as well as debugging utilities, are all generated from YAML definitions acting as the single source of truth.